ninpl/hugo-type-moon-theme/README.md

 A free and open-source ~~Jekyll~~ Hugo theme.
 Great for blogs and easy to customize.
 This theme is a port of the original [Type theme](https://github.com/rohanchandra/type-theme) made by [Rohan Chandra](https://github.com/rohanchandra).
 Noteworthy features of this Hugo theme are the integration of a comment-system powered by Disqus, Google Analytics and localization (l10n) support.

+* **Google Analytics** - System that easily connects with Google Analytics to **record your website data in a metric**.
+Following all the traffic flow that is generated.

+* **Localization** - All the information of type-moon-theme is in a file, if you don't want a website in English, you can change to the language you want easily.
+Editing the file that contains all the strings related to the topic.

+* **Portraits** - You can customize the different article entries with the portraits you want.
+Just loading them from the root of the image files.
+Slightly modifying the vision in each of the entrances.

+* **Descriptive Icon** - Icons at the top of the title, which define the content of the post for the reader.
+For example, if there is code inside an entry, you can warn using this option.
+There are also options for documents, music, files, among others.

+* **Comments** - Comments via Disqus.
+It is a global blog comment hosting service for websites and online communities using a network platform.

 ## How To Use

 I assume you've Git installed.
 Inside the folder of your Hugo site run